szymonkadas/VanillaJSWebComponents/README.md

 # Hi! - Quick description:
-This project has been made using vanilla js in order to get "know how" how frameworks could create components, and how routing can be implemented.
+Live demo: https://vanilla-js-web-components-z3so.vercel.app/index.html (desktop only layout) This project has been made using vanilla js in order to get "know how" how frameworks could create components, and how routing can be implemented.
 I've explored: ShadowDOM, JS classes/objects more deeply, how to implement routing, scss.

 # Tech used in project:
 JS, SCSS, as mock db served simple json file.
+Also to spice a little things up, I have impleented mail contact service through emailjs, please send emails only to yourself.

 # Notes:
 Due to small project size, and my inexperience at the time i didn't care to uphold proper mechanisms and reusability in every component (mainly those used only in one place with one SPECIFIC specialised purpose, had hardcoded props, stupid ikr but atleast it shows my progress over the time).